 You may also be eligible to make a ‘statutory’ claim against a state or territory compensation scheme as well.

-All states have differing laws on compensation, for example: many people with occupational asbestos exposure whilst employed and working in NSW are unaware they may be compensated by the NSW Government’s icare Dust Diseases Care (a ‘statutory’ claim) and still be eligible to make a ‘common law’ claim.
+All states have differing laws on compensation, for example: many people with occupational asbestos and/or other harmful dust exposure whilst employed and working in NSW are unaware they may be compensated by the NSW Government’s icare Dust Diseases Care (a ‘statutory’ claim) and still be eligible to make a ‘common law’ claim.

-The Bernie Banton Foundation advises all persons diagnosed with an asbestos related disease to seek specialist legal advice.
+The Bernie Banton Foundation advises all persons diagnosed with an asbestos related disease, or an occupational dust related disease to seek specialist legal advice.
 This will allow informed decision making regarding legal matters.
-It is important that legal advice is obtained as soon as possible after a person is diagnosed with an asbestos condition.
+It is important that legal advice is obtained as soon as possible after a person is diagnosed with an asbestos or occupation dust related disease.
 Often a substantial amount of compensation will be lost, or a case may be unable to be conducted at all, if it is not pursued in a claimants lifetime.
-In situations involving grave health, specialist lawyers can sometimes commence proceedings within a matter of hours after speaking with someone suffering an asbestos condition such as mesothelioma, thus protecting their family’s rights.
+In situations involving grave health, specialist lawyers can sometimes commence proceedings within a matter of hours after speaking with someone suffering an asbestos or occupational dust related disease such as mesothelioma asbestos cancer, thus protecting their family’s rights.

-It is vital to consult a legal firm that has extensive experience in asbestos litigation, as soon as possible after being diagnosed.
+It is vital to consult a legal firm that has extensive experience in asbestos or occupational dust related disease litigation, as soon as possible after being diagnosed.

-The Bernie Banton Foundation can assist you in contacting a specialist asbestos litigation law firm.
-Please contact us so we can guide you through the ins and outs of not only making a ‘common law’ claim, but also registering with the Dust Diseases Authority if you or a loved one are eligible.
+The Bernie Banton Foundation can assist you in contacting a specialist asbestos or occupational dust related disease litigation law firm.
+Please contact us so we can guide you through the ins and outs of not only making a ‘common law’ claim, but also registering with icare Dust Diseases Care, the Commonwealth Government’s Comcare or another applicable State or Territory statutory scheme if you, or a loved one are eligible.

 Please Note: We DO NOT charge, or place expectation of donations being made, for any of our services, neither do we have (and never will have) any ‘pay by referral’ or ‘quota’ type relationship with any legal firms, medical specialists, individuals; corporate, union, or government bodies.
 We do however have relationships with, and recommend people and organisations we believe are specialists at what they do, are holistic and importantly, ethical!
 We firmly believe the specialist litigators we refer to, meet this criteria – and do not hesitate to refer them.